MedVisBonn/Segmentation-Distortion/README.md

 For both cardiac MRI datasets, we used the nnUNet pre-processing (branch [nnunetv1](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1)) and the resulting batch generators.

 ## Requirements
 The docker image is build on top of [NVidia's PyTorch image 23.07](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-23-07.html#rel-23-07) and thus needs NVidia drivers 530 or later.
-Additionally, to run GPU accelerated containers, the nvidia-container-toolkit has to be installed installed and configured.
+Additionally, to run GPU accelerated containers, the nvidia-container-toolkit has to be installed and configured.
 For more information, check out the official [NVIDIA Container Toolkit documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 Package dependencies are handled within the docker image.

 ## Usage